graciemcguire/working-with-typescript/README.md

 as specify the root files of the project.
 The rules the compiler enforces are completely customizable and up to you to determine based on your project needs.

-There's unlimited ways that you can setup your tsconfig.json file, and a lot of different properties you can add to it.
+There's unlimited ways that you can set up your tsconfig.json file, and a lot of different properties you can add to it.

 Let's create our tsconfig.json file in the root of our project directory by